 Leave a comment

-I Found God today in beautiful art.
+I Found God today helping my daughter in law.

 Leave a comment